Where The Wild Things Go

 As far back as I can remember, I've had a deep connection to the natural world.
 A connection hard to express, much less quantify into words.
 Whenever I've spent time in the wild there has always been this feeling of being overcome.
 One that almost intoxicates me; each moment transcendent, even cathartic.
 Perhaps it's love.
 Perhaps something more.
 The truth is that I've always been happiest when I find myself in those, the places where the wild things go.

 Throughout my life as both conservationist, and wildlife photographer, I’ve had the opportunity to travel to some of our planet’s most breathtaking wildernesses.
 To share precious moments with incredible creatures who allow me fleeting glimpses into their delicate kingdoms.
-Through Enzuri Safaris, my wife and I now have the humbling privilege of sharing these gifts with peoples from all walks of life.
+I now have the humbling privilege of sharing these gifts with peoples from all walks of life.
 Some seeking adventure, others escaping the white noise saturation of modernity; yet all are in need of rekindling the embers within their souls... and regardless their origin, despite whatever tentative reticence, their time spent was as Nature intended.

 What is it about her embrace that soothes our souls as nothing else can?
 I’ve witnessed it time, and again with the many people I’ve shared adventures with; what may begin as something foreign, evolves.
 An acceptance, followed by excitement, leads towards a love that resolves to a lovely longing.
 One in which you hope to never leave.
 Is this some sort of spell cast upon us, these myriad intoxicating smells, melodic sounds, and unfathomable scenes before us?
 Is it perhaps our soul chasing that longing; For something primal, and finding what is needed to thrive?
 Maybe there is no explanation, and maybe that’s for the best.
 I only know that none who spend time in Nature ever leave the same, for it is our souls’ playground.